The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Not all gifts qualify for gift relief.
 Sometimes the transferor will be left with a CGT liability even though they received no cash proceeds.
 However, where gift relief is not available or is not claimed, the transferor may be able to pay the tax due by instalments.
 This is discussed in the Business asset gift relief ― restrictions guidance note.

-For a discussion of gift relief in the context of incorporation, see Incorporation of a business.
+For a discussion of gift relief in the context of incorporation, see Capital gains tax implications of incorporation.

-The conditions for relief explained below are summarised in the Flowchart ― business asset gift relief.
+The conditions for relief explained below are summarised in our interactive flowchart.
+Alternatively, for a static pdf version, see the Flowchart ― business asset gift relief.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.